jrconlin/pushgo/README.md

 2. Symlink your go binary into the bin directory you made
 3. Run the make commands starting at step 2 from above

-This will build "pushgo" as an executable.
+This will build "simplepush" as an executable.

 ## Execution